gcc17/RF-Rock/README.md

 1. Distinctness origin: LTSpice simulation

-   We provide LTspice circuit simulation files (`.asc`) and plotting scripts in the `circuit_simulation` directory.
+We provide LTspice circuit simulation files (`.asc`), plotting scripts (for figure 4 in our paper), and PCD files (for figure 5 in our paper) in the `circuit_simulation` directory.

 2. Distinctness quantification: entropy analysis

-   We provide the 4-dimensional embeddings of tag signals and entropy analysis scripts in the `entropy_analysis` directory.
+We provide the 4-dimensional embeddings of tag signals and entropy analysis scripts (for figure 7 - 9 in our paper) in the `entropy_analysis` directory.